VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 Language servers are configured and initialized using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/).

-Ever wondered what does lsp-zero does under the hood?
+Ever wondered what lsp-zero does under the hood?
 Let me tell you.

 First it adds data to an option called `capabilities` in lspconfig's defaults.
 This new data comes from [cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
 It tells the language server what features [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) adds to the editor.